TubaAdrienn/SZFM_2020_2_Softies/documentation/test/test-report.md

     * Test successful.

 * Test moveSnakeLEFTTest():
-    * Tests whether the snake moves to the direction "down".
+    * Tests whether the snake moves to the direction "left".
     * Test successful.

 * Test moveSnakeRIGHTTest():
-    * Tests whether the snake moves to the direction "down".
+    * Tests whether the snake moves to the direction "right".
     * Test successful.

 * Test decreseCellsTest():